dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 These mechanisms like those of the Paris Accord augment the global economy with a mechanism for liquidity displacement and therefore augment stability.
 However, these mechanisms for commerce are artificial and dependent on trends in international policy.
-In consideration of tendency of policy changes to create displacement of capital, ...

 <a name="circuits-for-liquidity-flux-in-the-global-economy" />

 ### [Circuits for Liquidity Flux in the Global Economy](#circuits-for-liquidity-flux-in-the-global-economy)

-In global finance, the integral of liquidity displacement over time for corporations and states is an incredibly important measure of the total displacement and movement of capital.
+In finance and macroeconomics, the integral of liquidity displacement over time for corporations and states is an important measure of the total displacement and movement of capital.
 Therefore, if one wants to make money, one must observe global economic trends to identify and predict major liquidity displacements, tending to accumulate slices of profit from each such movement.
 That is, every time a large sum of captial changes hands, one can take a percentage of those transactions